wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.5 =
+* new field type: file upload, allows uploading of any file in the list of allowed types
+* a couple of significant bug fixes
+* file upload size limit is now a number to type in instead of a dropdown
+* added several hooks for use by other plugins and themes

 = 1.4.7 =
 * internationalized dates are now displaying consistenyly on all screens